The Witcher (TV series): Films

 In January 2020, Netflix announced an animated spin-off film titled The Witcher: Nightmare of the Wolf, focusing on the origin story of Geralt's mentor and fellow witcher Vesemir.
 Lauren Schmidt Hissrich and Beau DeMayo worked on the film, with production by Studio Mir.
 It was released on August 23, 2021.

 On September 25, 2021, a second animated feature film was announced.
 In November 2023, it was announced that the film would be titled The Witcher: Sirens of the Deep and would be based on the short story "A Little Sacrifice" from Sword of Destiny.
 Studio Mir will return to produce the film, which will be written by series writers Mike Ostrowski and Rae Benjamin, produced by Lauren Schmidt Hissrich, and directed by Kang Hei Chul who served as a storyboard artist on Nightmare of the Wolf.
 It was released on February 11, 2025.

 A feature-length special titled The Rats: A Witcher Tale was released alongside the fourth season of The Witcher on October 30, 2025.
 It focuses on the eponymous young gang of street criminals undertaking a dangerous heist prior to them encountering Ciri during their first appearance in the third season.
-While those who portrayed the Rats, Freya Allan, and Sharlto Copley reprise their roles, the character of Brehan is portrayed by Dolph Lundgren.
+While those who portrayed the Rats, Freya Allan, and Sharlto Copley reprise their roles, the character of Brehen is portrayed by Dolph Lundgren.